Our Values

 Children hold special gifts as they are closest to the spiritual world;

-It is everyone’s responsibility to honor Children as gifts to their Family and Community, as they have chosen to stay here in this world; and
+It is everyone’s responsibility to honour Children as gifts to their Family and Community, as they have chosen to stay here in this world; and

 Children are the future of our Nations and our people—it will be their responsibility to carry our teachings to future generations.